ibm-build-lab/NLU-demo-with-ui/README.md

 ## Usage

-Simply insert text into the text box, click "Submit" and you will see the sentiment of the text
+Simply insert text into the text box, click **Submit** and you will see the sentiment of the text

 ## Modifying what results you want to see